dwightjack/vue-types/packages/docs/guide/validators.md

 ### shape

-This function validates that a prop is an object taking on a particular shape.
-The shape properties value can be JavaScript constructors, Vue.js props validation objects, or VueTypes validators objects.
+Validates that a prop is an object with a specific shape.
+The shape properties can be JavaScript constructors, Vue.js props validation objects, or VueTypes validator objects.

-Note that:
+Important notes:

-- You can set the shape properties as `required,` but you **cannot** use `.def()`.
+- Shape properties can be marked as `required`, but **cannot** use `.def()`
-- You can use `.def()` to set a default value for the shape itself.
+- You can use `.def()` to set a default value for the entire shape
-- Like `array` and `object`, you can pass to `.def()` either a factory function returning an object or a plain object.
+- Like `array` and `object`, `.def()` accepts either a factory function returning an object or a plain object

 <CodeExample>